3 Weeks in Spain and Portugal: 2 Itineraries

 Porto for 3 days

-Porto, perched along the Douro River, is a blend of historic charm and modern vibrancy.
-Famed for its port wine, visitors can explore wine cellars and sample exquisite varieties.
+Porto is along the Douro River, is a blend of historic charm and modern vibrancy.
+Come for its port wine, stay for its locals and beautiful sceneries.
+You can explore wine cellars and sample exquisite varieties.
 Don’t forget to join a vineyard tour with wine tasting.

-The iconic Dom Luís I Bridge offers breathtaking views, while the Ribeira District, with its colorful facades and narrow streets, evokes a bygone era.
-From the ornate Livraria Lello bookstore to the bustling Bolhão Market, Porto’s rich tapestry beckons exploration.
+The iconic Dom Luís I Bridge offers breathtaking views, while the Ribeira District, with its colourful and narrow streets.
+Don’t forget the Livraria Lello bookstore, and then head down to Bolhão Market are a great way to finish your day.

 Getting to Porto from Lisbon is easy and you have plenty of options.
 The bus is the cheapest choice which will take 3 hr and 30 minutes.
 The train travel is the same, but it’s more scenic and comfortable.
 Driving will be around 3 hours.
 There’s also a domestic flight for an hour.